SteviLen420/TQE_simulation/RESULTS/E_plus_I_Simulation/TQE_Universe_Simulation_Full_Pipeline_E+l_20250919_035838/README.md

 The chart showcases the primary long-term evolutionary behavior of the simulated universes after their fundamental `X` parameter has been fixed.

-Sustained Cosmic Expansion: `The Amplitude A` (blue line) demonstrates a clear and persistent growth trend, representing the ongoing expansion of the universe's scale.
+1. **Sustained Cosmic Expansion**: `The Amplitude A` (blue line) demonstrates a clear and persistent growth trend, representing the ongoing expansion of the universe's scale.
 The expansion appears roughly linear with small stochastic fluctuations, indicating a steady increase in size over time.

-Parameter Decoupling: The `Orientation I` parameter (orange line) remains stable and close to zero throughout the entire epoch.
+2. **Parameter Decoupling**: The `Orientation I` parameter (orange line) remains stable and close to zero throughout the entire epoch.
 This suggests that this particular parameter is decoupled from the expansion dynamics, having either been fixed at `t=0` or being a conserved quantity within the model.

-Late-Stage Law Lock-in: The vertical red dashed line identifies the average epoch for "Law Lock-in" at approximately `t = 747`.
+3. **Late-Stage Law Lock-in**: The vertical red dashed line identifies the average epoch for "Law Lock-in" at approximately `t = 747`.
 Based on the provided context, this is a mean value calculated only from the subset of universes (22.1% of the total) that successfully reached this ultimate state of stability.
 This confirms that Law Lock-in is not an initial condition but an emergent state achieved late in a universe's evolution.

-Independence of Expansion and Finality: A critical observation is that the universe's expansion (`Amplitude A`) continues unabated through and beyond the point of Law Lock-in.
+4. **Independence of Expansion and Finality**: A critical observation is that the universe's expansion (`Amplitude A`) continues unabated through and beyond the point of Law Lock-in.
 The freezing of the universe's fundamental physical rules does not halt or alter the metric expansion of spacetime.

 **Key Insight**: This figure provides a crucial distinction between a universe's dynamic evolution and the finalization of its laws.
 The "Law Lock-in" event is shown to be a late-stage achievement for a fraction of universes, not a universal starting point.
 The most significant insight is the **decoupling of physical law finality from spatial expansion**.
 In the TQE model, a universe can solidify its fundamental constants and rules while its spatial fabric continues to expand.
 This suggests that a universe's core identity (`laws`) and its dynamic behavior (`expansion`) are distinct and can operate on different evolutionary timescales.